CodeYourFuture/syllabus/docs/js-core-1/week-2/lesson.md

 - Define comparator operators and list the different types
 - Use comparator operators in an `if` statement
 - Define a logical operator and give examples
-- Recognise and relate to different perspectives
-- Recognise when conflict may arise
-- Mitigate conflict in a productive manner
-- Resolve conflicts/disagreements

 ---